-The review of the Mersey Tram tender document has provided a reasonable level of confidence in the Edinburgh Tram estimate.
+The review of the Mersey Tram cost data has provided a reasonable level of confidence in the Edinburgh Tram estimate.
 In particular, linear items appear to correlate well between the two Projects.
 Discrete items also appear reasonably close given the differing nature of the respective Tram fleet numbers and physical dimensions of the Trams.
 In addition, it is unclear what element of "future proofing" has been built into the MT estimate.
-It is known that the current ETN design and base estimate contain provision for future Network expansion for Section 4 (Granton Square to Newhaven) and ultimately Phase 3 (Edinburgh Royal Infirmary).
+It is known that the current ETN design and base estimate contain allow for certain works to enable future Network expansion for Section 4 (Granton Square to Newhaven) and ultimately Phase 3 (Edinburgh Royal Infirmary) i.e. the ETN scheme includes track turnouts at this location to facilitate extension whilst minimising disruption to tram service.

-With regard to Preliminary Items, the identified shortfall within the ETN Prelims calculation foe Contractors Overhead and profit has been addressed with an additional allowance being added to the INFRACO construction element.
+With regard to Preliminary Items, the identified shortfall within the ETN Prelims calculation for contractors overhead and profit has been addressed with an additional allowance being added to the Infraco construction element taking the allowance to 10%.